cibseven-community-hub/cibseven-keycloak/examples/jwt/README.md

 It is based on javascript integration from Keycloak (keycloak.js) and an interceptor for the legacy Camunda Cockpit.

+**Heads up!**: CIB seven webapp follows a stateless communication pattern, which is why we rely on a JWT to secure communication between the frontend and the webclient.

 **Beware:** this is still in incubation / preview status and might change in the future.

 ## Prerequisites